Every year, Orbit Media releases their Blogging Statistics and Trends survey.

 Sure, planning in advance for more evergreen topics can help, but even still, nothing in digital marketing stays the same for long.

-Once you hit publish, your work is only 75 percent of the way done.
+Once you hit publish, your work is only 75% of the way done.
 Posts can become outdated in just weeks.

-According to the Blogging Statistics and Trends survey, 62 percent of content marketers aren’t updating their content after hitting that shiny, instantly gratifying publish button.
+According to the Blogging Statistics and Trends survey, over 33% of content marketers aren’t updating their content after hitting that shiny, instantly gratifying publish button.

-Yet those who do update old content are “twice as likely to report strong results.”
+Yet those who do update old content are “2x more likely to report success.”

 Updating content gives you the opportunity to grab low-hanging fruit and overtake posts above you if you fall behind, or ensure that competitors can’t do it to you.